mechatronics-RWTH/lexci-2/documentation/02_installation.md

 04. Activate the environment with `~/.venv/lexci2/Scripts/Activate.ps1`.
 You may have to
-    [change the execution policy of the PowerShell](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4) for this (e.g. by typing `Set-ExecutionPolicy unrestricted` into a PowerShell that you've opened as an administrator).
+    [change the execution policy of the PowerShell](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4) for this (e.g. by typing
+    `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` into
+    the PowerShell).
 The command line prompt should start with `(lexci2)` when the environment is active.

 The virtual environment can be deactivated by typing `deactivate`.
 Should you want to remove it altogether, simply delete `~/.venv/lexci2`.